Patrick-Dolan/coin-counter/README.md

 ## Setup/Installation Requirements

 * Download or Clone the repo down to your computer.
-* Navigate into the "galactic-age-calculator" directory you just downloaded and open it with your terminal and code editor of choice of choice.
+* Navigate into the "coin-counter" directory you just downloaded and open it with your terminal and code editor of choice of choice.
 * type "npm install" in your terminal to install dependencies.
 * type "npm run start" to launch the program.